 Below are the instructions on how to restore your system from an image backup.
 (You might also be interested to check our article on the difference between system image backup and system state backup.)

-1. Download and install another copy of CloudBerry Backup on a new computer.
-You can take advantage of 15-day trial.
+1. Download and install another copy of CloudBerry Backup for Windows Server on a new computer.
+You can take advantage of a 15-day trial.

 2. Register exactly the same cloud storage account that used before.